cl-library-docs/common-lisp-libraries/docs/cl-ppcre.md

 <br/>
 Repository: [edicl/cl-ppcre - Github](https://github.com/edicl/cl-ppcre)

-*This documentation is modified to markdown from the [excellent official documentation](https://edicl.github.io/cl-ppcre) as of 4th May 2020.*
+*This documentation is possible the [excellent official documentation](https://edicl.github.io/cl-ppcre) as of 4th May 2020.*

 *In case of any inaccuracies, ambiguities or suggestions, please [create an issue here](https://github.com/digikar99/common-lisp.readthedocs/issues).*